click on photo to go back...

 Above left: Abie (Sydney Smith) and his Irish Rose (Betty Winkler) start the new NBC-Saturday serialization of the classic Abie's Irish Rose with an old-fashioned elopement (1942).

-Above right: Portraying Harriet Beecher Stowe, Harriet starred Helen Hayes and also featured Sydney Smith (1943) (Sydney is wearing a wig).
+Above right: Portraying Harriet Beecher Stowe, Harriet (Henry Miller's Theatre, March 3.
+1943 - April 1.
+1944) starred Helen Hayes and also featured Sydney Smith (Sydney is wearing a wig).

-The Broadway production of the Florence Ryerson and Colin Clements play Harriet played Henry Miller's Theatre in New York City.
-Opening on March 3rd 1943 it ran for 377 performances until April 1st 1944.
+The Broadway production of the Florence Ryerson and Colin Clements play Harriet (Henry Miller's Theatre, March 3.
+1943 - April 1.
+1944) ran for 377 performances.
 Portraying Harriet Beecher Stowe, the author of thirty-two books including the classic, Uncle Tom's Cabin, this play starred Helen Hayes and also featured Sydney Smith as Henry Ward Beecher.

 In this biographical comedy Mr. Smith approached the character of Brooklyn's pulpit-orator with tact and understanding.